Finschia/finschia/cli_test/README.md

 This boilerplate above:

 - Ensures the tests run in parallel.
 Because the tests are calling out to `os/exec` for many operations these tests can take a long time to run.
-- Creates `.lbm` folder in a new temp folder.
+- Creates `.fisnchia` folder in a new temp folder.
 - Uses `lbm` to create 2 accounts for use in testing: `foo` and `bar`
 - Creates a genesis file with coins (`1000footoken,1000feetoken,150stake`) controlled by the `foo` key
 - Generates an initial bonding transaction (`gentx`) to make the `foo` key a validator at genesis